 Career Outlook in Texas

-According to the Bureau of Labor Statistics (bls.gov, 2011), the mean annual wages earned by workers in the state was $43,090.
+According to the Bureau of Labor Statistics, the mean annual wage earned by workers in the state was $43,090 as of May 2012.
 The Texas work force is more than 10 million people strong and many jobs are projected to maintain healthy wages between 2010 and 2020.
 These include jobs for actuaries, computer and information systems managers, marketing managers and many others.
 What most of these and many other occupations have in common is that they require some form of post-secondary education.

 At University of Phoenix, we believe everyone deserves access to higher education.